-On the evenings of January 7 to 9, 2019 – given clear skies, many of us around the world may be able to spot the slender young moon in the western sky at evening twilight.
+On the evenings of January 7 to 9, 2019 – given clear skies – many of us around the world will spot the slender young moon in the west at evening twilight.
 But don’t delay – especially on the evening of January 7 – when the moon will set before nightfall.
-An unobstructed horizon in the direction of sunset and a pair of binoculars will assist you on your young moon quest.
-If you miss the moon at dusk on January 7, try again after on January 8 or 9, when the moon will be easier to spot.
+On that night, an unobstructed horizon in the direction of sunset and a pair of binoculars will assist you on your young moon quest.
+If you miss the moon at dusk on January 7, try again on January 8 or 9, when the moon will be easier to spot.

 The moon moves eastward in its orbit around Earth.
 So, day by day, the moon will move farther east of the setting sun, to appear as a wider crescent higher up after the sun goes down.
 The moon will also stay out longer after dark on January 8 and 9 than it will on January 7.
 Click here to find out the setting times for the moon and sun in your sky, remembering to check the moonrise and moonset box.

 If you do see the moon on these early January 2019 evenings, look for earthshine on the darkened portion of the moon.
 A moon with earthshine is not a moon in eclipse; no shadow or world in space is obscuring any other.
 Instead, you’re simply seeing the nighttime side of the moon, and, as it happens, the lunar night is flooded with earthshine – sunlight reflected from Earth to the moon.

 Why?
 Consider that when the moon appears as a slender crescent in Earth’s sky, the Earth appears as an almost-full waning gibbous Earth in the moon’s sky.

 Earthshine is twice-reflected sunlight – sunlight reflected from the Earth to the moon, and then from the moon back to Earth.